 Make sure you understand what you are (and are not) entitled too.
 For example, as a Hilton Diamond Member I get free waters, snacks and access to Executive Lounge (among other things).

 If the clerk forgets something, gently remind them (no need to lord it over them, of course).

 5. Ask for the upgrade!

-Doesn’t always work, but every once in a while you can get an upgraded room, car or even a boarding position.
-This happens more when you have “status” with the company, but it also helps if your nice.
+Doesn’t always work but every once in a while you can get an upgraded room, car or even a boarding positions.
+This happens more when you have status with the company but it also helps if you are nice and at least ask.
 Give it a try.

 6. Be nice to the staff!

 Sometimes you might get a free upgrade too.
-Or at the very least, when your hotel room’s shower doesn’t work, the desk clerk might work w/ you to get a new room instead of telling you that you are stuck w/ it.
-Be nice, show an interest, smile.
+Or at the very least, when your hotel room shower doesn’t work the desk clerk might actually work with you get you a new room instead of telling you to suck it up.
+Be nice, show interest.
+Smile.

 7. Use the hotel’s lotion if you forget aftershave or shave cream if you forgot yours.
 [Male-Specific Business Travel Tips!]

 Even the savviest business travelers forget or lose stuff.
 One business travel tip I’ve learned is that, in a pinch, I can use the hotel room’s lotion or even shampoo as crude shaving cream and of course the lotion works as an ok aftershave!

 The downside is you will smell like lilac butterflies (or whatever crappy flavor their lotion is) all day.
 LOL